-In a complaint filed Monday in a California federal court, Vans claims that Walmart is selling over 20 shoes that infringe on the skate brand’s property rights.
+In a complaint filed in November in a California federal court, Vans claimed that Walmart was selling over 20 shoes that infringed on the skate brand’s property rights.
 The suit accuses Walmart of trademark infringement, unfair competition and false designation of origin.

 “The scope of Walmart’s infringement cannot be overstated,” read the suit, which described the situation as “a concerted, systematic, and escalating campaign to rip off Vans’ shoes in broad-brush fashion.”